firework8/BRL/configs/README.md

 ## Introduction

 This directory includes configs for different recognition algorithms.
-We provide the results trained on NTURGB+D 60 and NTURGB+D 120 in the **long-tailed** training setting.
+We provide the results trained on NTU RGB+D 60, NTU RGB+D 120 and Kinetics-400 in the long-tailed training setting.
 We also provide checkpoints for six modalities: Joint, Bone, Skip, Joint Motion, Bone Motion, and Skip Motion.
 The accuracy of each modality links to the weight file.

 ## BRL Model Zoo

-We release numerous checkpoints for BRL trained with various modalities, annotations on NTURGB+D and NTURGB+D 120.
+We release numerous checkpoints for BRL trained with various modalities, annotations on NTU RGB+D 60, NTU RGB+D 120 and Kinetics-400.
 The accuracy of each modality links to the weight file.

 | Dataset | Annotation | Joint Top1 | Bone Top1 | Skip Top1 | Joint Motion Top1 | Bone Motion Top1 | Skip Motion Top1 | Two-Stream Top1 | Four Stream Top1 | Six Stream Top1|
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |